 How to Choose The Best Whetstone?

-It’s not as easy as 1,2,3 when it comes to purchasing a whetstone.
+It’s not as easy as 1,2,3 when purchasing a whetstone.
 Before you go out and buy one, you need to figure out what grit you’ll need to sharpen your knife.
 Let’s start by identifying the differences in grit.

 Natural or synthetic whetstones are available.
 It’s also available in a variety of grits.
 When choosing grit, you need to know these: